hashicorp/terraform-plugin-framework-timeouts/README.md

 This Go module follows `terraform-plugin-framework` Go compatibility.

-Currently that means Go **1.18** must be used when developing and testing code.
+Currently, that means Go **1.18** must be used when developing and testing code.

 ## Usage